Configure and use a Postman mock server

 Matching body and headers

-Making requests to mock servers
+Make calls to mock servers

-Use the mock server's URL to make calls to the mock server.
-Select Mock Servers in the sidebar, select a mock server, and select Copy Mock URL.
+1. Select Mock servers in the sidebar, select a mock server, and select Select Copy icon Copy URL.

-The mock URL includes the mock server's ID and the path for the request you want to mock.
-Select Send to send the request to the mock server.
+3. Select Send to send the request to the mock server.

 Sending a mock request

-When you send a request to the mock server, the mock server sends back a response based on an example with the same path and method.
+When you send a request to a mock server, the mock server sends back a response based on an example with the same path and method.
 You can provide multiple examples, and Postman will return the one that best matches your request.

 If you configured a delay for your mock server, Postman waits the specified period of time before sending the response.

-Using HTTP access control for a mock
+Use HTTP access control for a mock server

 A web browser makes a cross-origin HTTP request when it requests a resource from a domain, protocol, or port that's different from its own.
 Cross-Origin Resource Sharing (CORS) is a standard that defines a way in which a browser and server can interact securely.
 In this case, CORS refers to how a web browser interacts with the mock endpoints hosted on the Postman mock server.